tonuniverse/miningPoolCli/README.md

 	JSON format.
 The HTTP port is automatically selected and will be printed in the terminal and written to the "serveraddr.txt" file

+`-handle-kill` bool

+	Allows you to process HTTP requests to "/kill" to force the client to terminate.
+The flag is applied only if -serve-stat was previously specified

 ## Do release

 To generate a new release, use `do-release.sh`.